Juul/notdhcpserver/README.md

 ## Limitations

 * The server is for handing out one single IP per interface ONLY.
 This is not a replacement for a real DHCP server.
 If you're not using the sudo mesh firmware then you probably don't want this.
-* The file of the certificate file must be less than 64 kB.
+* The certificate and key file must each be less than 16 kB.
 This can be changed by changing MAX_CERT_SIZE in main.c and recompiling.

 # client